You can also download this CV in PDF format (115 KB).

 – present day

-Tubewalker ( onwards): Based on a three-month walk I did along every line of the Tube network, I created an app for Android, iPhone and iPad, so others can enjoy the walk themselves.
-The app's interface is clean and attractive (a 'great-looking app' and 'really well designed', according to reviewers), the iPad version makes full use of the larger screen size, there are both free and paid-for versions, and all 18 versions of the iOS app passed through Apple's QA system without a hitch.
-Download it for free to see for yourself.
+- Tubewalker ( – ): Based on a three-month walk I did along every line of the Tube network, I created an app for Android, iPhone and iPad, so others could enjoy the walk themselves.
+The app's interface was clean and attractive (a 'great-looking app' and 'really well designed', according to reviewers), the iPad version made full use of the larger screen size, there were both free and paid-for versions, and all 18 versions of the iOS app passed through Apple's QA system without a hitch.

 Victoria and Albert Museum, London